noevhlev/go-netbox/docs/WritableDataSourceRequest.md

 ### NewWritableDataSourceRequest

-`func NewWritableDataSourceRequest(name string, type_ string, sourceUrl string, ) *WritableDataSourceRequest`
+`func NewWritableDataSourceRequest(name string, sourceUrl string, ) *WritableDataSourceRequest`

 NewWritableDataSourceRequest instantiates a new WritableDataSourceRequest object This constructor will assign default values to properties that have it defined,